The Best Low-Effort Nature Activities for Busy People

 Where: Porch, stoop, fire escape, or even standing by an open window

 How: Make your usual morning coffee or afternoon tea.
-Instead of chugging it at your desk, step outside.
-Hold the warmth in your hands.
+Instead of chugging it at your desk while checking emails, step outside.
+Hold the warmth of the mug in your hands and notice the temperature difference between the drink and the air.
 Breathe.
-Let the steam mingle with the air.
+Let the steam mingle with the air and watch it dissipate.
+Focus on the taste of the brew and the sound of the world around you.

 5. Listen to Nature Sounds While You Work (No Guilt)